 “Since vaccine preparation involves the use of materials of biological origin, vaccines are subject to contamination by micro-organisms. […] The increasing number of target species for vaccines, the diversity of the origin of biological materials and the extremely high number of known and unknown viruses and their constant evolution represent a challenge to vaccine producers and regulatory authorities.”

-Here’s how you sum up the answers to every question you’ll face in a 5-minutes or less:
+Here’s how you sum up the answers to every question you’ll face in 5-minutes or less:

-- When you are challenged by the viewpoint of a denomination, pastor, publication, or atheist authority: You do not worship any pastor, church, religious publication, or denomination.
-Your pastor’s personal view on vaccines is irrelevant to your stance because pastors do not learn about the biblical implications of vaccinating during seminary and your pastor isn’t God.
-(Though if you have a pastor willing to go to bat for you, use him.)
+- When you are challenged by the viewpoint of a denomination, pastor, publication, or atheist authority, state that you do not worship any pastor, church, religious publication, or denomination, and that many religious denominations and Christian publications have a misguided and unbiblical stance on vaccines.
+If they advocate for the particular views of a pastor, state that a pastor’s personal stance on vaccines (unless it supports yours) is irrelevant because pastors do not learn about the biblical implications of vaccinating during seminary and that a pastor isn’t God.

 - Do you believe in blood transfusions?
 If you don’t, you’re good.
 If you do (or don’t have a stance), then state that blood transfusions are typically given to save the life of an already seriously injured or dying person, that you have never been in the position where you have had to make an informed decision, and to your knowledge, there are no aborted baby ingredients in the blood being given.
 (Now, you could get tripped up if someone tries to differentiate between contamination with someone’s blood and contamination with vaccine ingredients.
 I would turn the conversation back to the topic at hand and state that a deep theological conversation about blood transfusions goes beyond the scope of the discussion surrounding your legal right to a vaccine exemption.)